 Beginning April 3, 2023, the Glacial Lakes State Trail will be closed near Hawick as part of a major highway project.
 The trail will be closed from 600 feet west of 130th Street to 100 feet east of 240th Avenue NE.
 The closure is expected to last until the end of August.

 The Hawick Trailhead parking lot will also be closed, from May 30 through October 20.

 (Updated February 13, 2023)

 The gently rolling topography of central Minnesota was created by glaciers retreating 10,000 years ago.
 The trail cuts across the border between Minnesota's western tallgrass prairie and eastern deciduous forest.
 Though much of the area has been cultivated, remnants of virgin prairie, wetlands, and scattered woodlots can still be found along the railroad right-of-way.
 Whitetail deer, numerous small mammals, birds, reptiles, and butterflies can be seen along the trail.
 Between the Stearns/Kandiyohi County line to Roscoe, the trail is relatively undeveloped.
 Some railroad bridges are closed.

 In the summer, the developed trail is popular for hiking, bicycling, horseback riding, and in-line skating.
 Winter uses include snowmobiling and cross-country skiing.

-Horseback riders will enjoy the ten mile stretch of parallel grass treadway from Willmar to New London.
+Horseback riders will enjoy the ten mile stretch of parallel, grass treadway from Willmar to New London.
 From New London to the Kandiyohi/Stearns County line there are grass shoulders for horseback riding.